509 BCE – traditional date for the founding of the Roman Republic

 By tradition the senate was composed of three hundred members, though in the early Republic this figure may well have been smaller.
 Most senators were members of the leading families in Rome, which in early times meant that they were Patricians.

 A third element in the government of Rome were the popular assemblies.
 These were where the Roman citizens (free adult male Romans) met together as a body.
 In the early Republic there were three different assemblies, which fulfilled three different functions.
 All citizens were eligible to attend all these assemblies.

-When the citizens met together as the Comitia Curiata, they were organised according to clan groups.
-As the Comitia Centuriata they were organised along military lines, in groups of 100.
+When the citizens met together as the Comitia Curiata, they were organized according to clan groups.
+As the Comitia Centuriata they were organized along military lines, in groups of 100.
 The Tribal Assembly was where the citizens met in their tribes – originally kinship groups but which later became artificially-designated location-base divisions of the citizenry.
 Each assembly had different powers, but all were involved in electing the magistrates (which in early times meant only the consuls), approving laws put to them by the magistrates and the senate, and deciding major legal cases.

-These poplar assemblies gave ordinary citizens a collective voice, which they use to goo defect on numerous occasions.
+These popular assemblies gave ordinary citizens a collective voice, which they use to goo defect on numerous occasions.
 It meant that if the senators and magistrates ignored the wishes of the people too blatantly or for too long, there would be cost to pay. most of the time, however, the people were content to follow the lead of the senators.
 The way that the voting took place in these assemblies gave weight to the wealthier citizens within their ranks.
 Thus those who had a greater stake in the Roman state and the land had a larger voice than the poorer sections of the community.